FUNCTIONAL OUTCOME & PATIENT FACTORS

 Sadr Azodi O, Bellocco R, Eriksson K, Adami J.

-We carried out a retrospective cohort study of 3309 patients undergoing primary total hip replacement to examine the impact of tobacco use and body mass index on the length of stay in hospital and the risk of short term post-operative complications.
-Heavy tobacco use was associated with an increased risk of
+We carried out a retrospective cohort study of 3309 patients undergoing primary total hip replacement to examine the impact of tobacco use and body mass index on the length of stay in hospital and the risk of short term post-

 increased by 58% in the obese.
 Smoking and body mass index were not significantly related to the development of local complications.
-Greater efforts should be taken to reduce the impact of preventable life style factors, such as smoking and high body mass index, on the post-operative course of total hip replacement.
+Greater efforts should be taken to reduce the impact of preventable life style factors, such as smoking and high body mass index, on the post-

 2. Obesity and perioperative morbidity in total hip and total knee arthroplasty patients.